4 Best Phlebotomy Schools in Delaware

 Medical skills are not the only skills that he/she has to possess.

-In addition, he/she must also connect with patients, communicate with them, provide consolation in case they have fears of the blood taking process.
+In addition, he/she must also connect with patients, communicate with them, and provide consolation in case they have fears of the blood taking process.

-Last, but not least, safety and cleanliness as well as attention to detail are among the most important characteristics of a successful person in this medical profession.
+Last, but not least, safety and cleanliness, as well as attention to detail, are among the most important characteristics of a successful person in this medical profession.

 National Certifying Organizations For Phlebotomists